Some conditions for hamiltonian cycles in 1-tough $(K_2 \cup kK_1)$-free graphs: Introduction

-When $k=2$, Theorem \ref{thm:main2} is equivalent to Theorem \ref{thm:Zheng}.
-Also, when $k=3$, the connectivity condition of Theorem \ref{thm:main2} is sharp.
-In fact, there exists a 3-connected and non-hamiltonian-connected graph with independence number 3, minimum degree arbitrarily large and toughness strictly larger than 1, which is shown in \cite{Zheng_et_al-2022}.
-However, we are not sure whether the connectivity and minimum degree conditions in Theorem \ref{thm:main2} are sharp in general.
-We think that the minimum degree condition might be relaxed to $k+1$.
+So we believe that when $k \geq 4$, the condition $k$-connected of Theorem \ref{thm:main1} can be relaxed to $(k-1)$-connected.
+On the other hand, we are not sure whether the minimum degree condition of Theorem \ref{thm:main1} is sharp in general.
+We are interested in whether the minimum degree condition can be relaxed to $k$.

-\begin{prob} For any integer $k \geq 2$, is every $(k+1)$-connected $(K_2 \cup kK_1)$-free graph with toughness strictly larger than $1$ hamiltonian-connected? \end{prob}
+\begin{prob} For each integer $k \geq 2$, is every $1$-tough and $k$-connected $(K_2 \cup kK_1)$-free graph except for the Petersen graph hamiltonian? \end{prob}

+If Problem \ref{newcon1} has a positive solution, then we obtain a generalization of the classical theorem of Chv\'{a}tal and Erd\H{o}s that for each $k \geq 2$, every $k$-connected graph with independence number at most $k$ is hamiltonian.